Anisotropic Cosmic Ray Transport in strong MHD Turbulence due to Magnetic Mirroring and Resonant Curvature Scattering: Introduction

 The paper is organized as follows: Section~\ref{sec:simulation} introduces the numerical setup, Section~\ref{sec:reversals} discusses the scattering mechanisms for pitch-angle reversals, Section~\ref{sec:Levy} introduces a Lévy-walk model for parallel CR transport and Section~\ref{sec:perp} presents statistics of perpendicular transport arising from reversal events.
-We contextualize our results in Section~\ref{sec:discussion}, where we discuss the possibility of energy-independent parallel diffusion coefficients and how energy-dependent observations could arise from an inhomogeneous interstellar medium (ISM).
+We contextualize our results in Section~\ref{sec:energy-independent-transport}, where we discuss the possibility of energy-independent parallel diffusion coefficients, and in Section~\ref{sec:inhomogeneous-ISM}, where we discuss how energy-dependent observations could arise from an inhomogeneous interstellar medium (ISM).
 We then conclude our paper in Section~\ref{sec:conclusion}.